skotperez/wpmap/README.md

 wpmap
 =====

-wpmap plugin let you show in a map posts and other custom post types.
+wpmap plugin let you show in a map posts and other custom post types in your Wordpress posts and pages.

 wpmap use OpenStreetMaps and Leaflet.